Davidrabbaa/Davidrabbaa/README.md

 - Currently learning **Data Science and coding, primarily in Python**

-- Know more about me <a href="https://davidrabbaa.github.io/portfolio/">My Website</a>
+- Know more about me: <a href="https://davidrabbaa.github.io/portfolio/">My Website</a>

 <h3 align="left">Connect with me:</h3>
 <p align="left">